 Dipo in Dangme traditional areas

-Both Otufo and Dipo are the same customs and they mark the passage of girls into womanhood by performing series of rites.
+Both Otufo and Dipo are the same customs and they mark the passage of girls into womanhood by performing a series of rites.